AFSA Bylaws and Meetings

 Section 6 – Meetings.
 The BOD shall hold one regular meeting each year during the Armed Services Skeet Championships (5/09).
 Special meetings may be called by the President or in the event of his/her unavailability, the Vice President.
 Special meetings may be held via email communication with or without web support.

 Section 7 - Proxies.
-When a director does not attend the annual shoot he may designate an alternate director who will have full voting powers for that constituency at the annual director’s meeting.
+When a director does not attend the annual shoot he/she may designate an alternate director who will have full voting powers for that constituency at the annual director’s meeting.
 The designated individual must be a member of the same constituency as the director who has designated the alternate director.
 The alternate director must be designated in writing or printable electronic means to the Secretary prior to the board meeting.
 This article applies to all authorized AFSA and NSSA directors.
 A director who is registered as a participant in the shoot may not designate an alternate.
 No one person may tender more than one vote at any director’s meeting.

 Article IV(A) – OFFICERS